Devanoper/23B1540_AIC/README.md

+I didn't have any major ML knowledge prior to this , so it was a good learning process (although the curve was steep) , and a great way to pass summer holidays :)

 ## T_Q1
-readme file is attached for usage
+* readme file is attached for usage

 ## T_Q2
 * a how-to-use.md file is attached
 * an improvements.md file is attached

 ## References
 * Basic ML : Hands-On Machine Learning by Geron Aurelien Chapters 1 & 2